Sabarno-Chatterjee/Python-Lessons/README.md

     # You can also get the minimum with min(list_name) and the maximum with max(list_name).
     # To add every item in the list, use sum().
+    # Sorted: sorted returns a sorted version of a list;
+             sorted(planets)